-All Meal Reimbursement Forms are sent to the Library Fiscal Manager who is designated by the Library Director to approve all meal reimbursement requests.
+All Meal Reimbursement Forms are sent to the Library Fiscal Manger who has been designated by the Library Director to approve all meal reimbursement requests.
 The Purchasing Card paperwork along with the Meals Reimbursement Form is sent to the Fiscal Manager after the close of the billing cycle.
 The Fiscal Manager then reviews and signs the forms.
 Beginning June 2014, purchasing card holders will be scanning purchasing card paperwork to Fiscal Staff for review and approval so required signatures would have already been obtained.

-Finding #6 - An SAQ representing Library Services' compliance with PCI-DSS had not been completed and was not on file.

-We recommend that Library Agency management complete and sign an annual SAQ and that Taylorsville Library keep a copy of the SAQ on file to show they are aware of and compliant with PCI-DSS requirements.
+Finding # 7 - An SAQ representing Library Services' compliance with PCI-DSS had not been completed and was not on file.
+Risk Level: Low Recommendation: We recommend that Library Services' management complete and sign an annual SAQ and that Columbus Library keep a copy of the SAQ on file to show they are aware of and compliant with PCI-DSS requirements.
+Management Response:

 Salt Lake County Library is currently seeking a system-wide PCI compliance.
 The Library is at 85% completion on SAQ-C certificate based on scanning data from a third party PCI scanning service.
-The Library is also working with the County Information Services to provided PCI Awareness training to library staff that handles credit card payments; training is expected to begin in June, 2014.
+The Library is also working with the County Information Services to provided PCI Awareness training to library staff that handles credit card payments; training is expected to begin in June 2014